-If you or someone you love has experienced a spinal cord injury, our Honolulu personal injury attorneys are here to provide you with the legal representation and spinal cord injury support assistance you need.
-We understand the long-lasting effects such injuries have on your finances and quality of life.
-In cases where a SCI was sustained as a result of another person’s negligence, carelessness or intentional wrongdoing, the victim may have a legal right to pursue financial compensation for the injuries sustained.
+If you or someone you love has experienced a spinal cord injury, our personal injury attorneys have the experience and expertise to provide you with the legal representation and support assistance you’ll need.
+If your injury is the result of another person’s negligence, carelessness, or intentional wrongdoing, you may have a legal right to pursue financial compensation for your injuries.

 If we can help, please call us at 808-537-2525 for a free consultation.